bcgov/wps/api/README.md

 ##### Poetry

-Match the latest version of python in out production environment (as of writing, 3.8.6)
+Try to match the latest version of python in out production environment (as of writing, API is on 3.8.6 and C-Haines is on 3.8.10)

 ```bash
 brew update